-- 1) A student must maintain a GPA of 70 or higher and be passing all of their academic (academic classes are verified by sending school) and career and technical program. - 2) If a student becomes academically ineligible at the end of a marking period (High School Students) or first semester (Post Graduates), a review can be conducted at the end of the next marking period.
+- A student must maintain a GPA of 70 or higher and be passing all of their academic (academic classes are verified by sending school) and career and technical program. - 2) If a student becomes academically ineligible at the end of the first semester, a review can be conducted at the end of the next marking period.
 Reinstatement can be considered if a student obtains signatures from all teachers as verification that he/she is academically in good standing.
 Said form can be obtained from the student counsel advisor.